Chen-XueWen/PrincipalComponentAnalysis/Readme.md

 When you perform PCA, you will see that each images becomes only k dimension as opposed to the 32x32 pixels which can be detrimental (if large amount of images: talking about millions here) when we input it directly to a macahine learning algorithm.
 Hence it is wise to reduce the dimension such that it sufficiently represent/compress the dataset and retain its integrity.

 *P.S Download the PCA.m files to experiment around

+### This guide is written by xue wen.
+Any questions do email to xuewen@u.nus.edu